75 Journal Prompts for Trust Issues and Overcoming Them

 Take small steps toward vulnerability

-Overcoming trust issues often involves learning to be vulnerable again.
-Start by taking small steps towards vulnerability, such as sharing your thoughts or expressing your needs.
+Learning to be vulnerable again is an important part of overcoming trust issues.
+Start by taking small steps, such as sharing your thoughts or expressing your needs.

 Set boundaries and expectations